<meta name="p:domain_verify" content="caf576808d8b3366b681e2b91489e668"/>

 Where Ride by the Stars Fits

-We accept that the seasons shape the earth.
-Light changes behaviour.
-Temperature alters growth.
 The moon moves the tides and influences natural rhythms across the planet.
-These cycles are not mystical, they are observable.

 Yet we rarely pause to consider how the same shifts in light, season, and lunar rhythm may influence a sensitive horse, or the human nervous system sitting quietly in the saddle.

-Ride by the Stars brings together zodiac archetypes, seasonal transitions, and lunar rhythms as an added layer of understanding within the horse–rider partnership.
+Ride by the Stars brings together zodiac archetypes, seasonal transitions, and lunar rhythms as an added layer of understanding within the

-Your zodiac sign influences how you ride, how you apply pressure, how you respond to tension, how quickly you move forward, and how you interpret behaviour.
+how you apply pressure, how you respond to tension, how quickly you move forward, and how you

 Horses carry tendencies too.
 Certain signs may express sharper reactions, deeper sensitivity, or steady endurance.
-When paired together, these traits create natural strengths, and predictable friction points.
+When paired together, these traits create natural strengths, and

 Layered over this are seasonal and lunar shifts that subtly influence energy, focus, and nervous system sensitivity in both horse and rider.
-Patterns often repeat at similar times of year, not as problems, but as cycles.
+Patterns often repeat at similar times of year, not as problems,

 When you recognise these rhythms, training becomes strategic rather than reactive.